brod2240/ufid_reader/README.md

 ## Instructions to Run Client-Server Communication Between Rasp Pi and Server
 1. Ensure the Client.py, Server.py, Data.py, StudentCourse2.db, Validation.py, and ufid_barcodes.csv are all in the same folder.
 2. Run Data.py to ensure data is populated in the StudentCourse2.db.
 To check the database SQLite will have to be downloaded.
 To add data there is a function called add_student in the Data.py file.
-3. Check the ip address of the server using ipconfig in a commandline on the device hosting the server and change the server ip in the both client.py and server.py file to match
+3. Check the ip address of the server using ipconfig in a commandline on the device hosting the server and change the server ip in the both client.py and server.py file to match.
-4. Run Server.py on server host device
+4. Run Server.py on server host device.
+Class number used to validate students is hardcoded as this class 27483.
-5. Run Client.py on client host device
+5. Run Client.py on client host device.
 6. Scan ID.
 ## Instructions for GUI
 1.